wallarm/product-documentation/docs/latest/waf-installation/multi-tenant/configure-accounts.md

 ### Step 1: Sign up and send a request to activate the multitenancy feature

-1. Fill in and confirm the registration form in Wallarm Console in the [EU Cloud](https://my.wallarm.com/signup) or [US Cloud](https://us1.my.wallarm.com/signup).
+1. Fill in and confirm the registration form in Wallarm Console in the [US Cloud](https://us1.my.wallarm.com/signup) or [EU Cloud](https://my.wallarm.com/signup).

     ![!Registration form](../../images/signup-en.png)